Contact Us Contact Us Replicon Login

 Adoption Leave

-Parental leave must be granted within 1 month of the adoption of the court decision or the start of enforcement of the decision.
-Leave is not granted in the event that a spouse’s child is adopted or when the adoptive parent has already been granted leave to care for the same child.
+Parental leave must be taken within one month of the adoption decision or when it begins to be enforced.
+This leave is not available if the child is adopted by a spouse or if the adoptive parent has already received leave for the same child.

 Paternity Leave